-One of the most important functions of a transaction monitor is to coordinate with resource managers (the term "resource manager" is explained in section 2.7 on page 47).
+One of the most important functions of a transaction monitor is to coordinate with resource managers (the term "resource manager" is explained in section "X/Open conformance of openUTM").
 Since openUTM supports the XA interface standardized by X/Open, it can interact with all resource managers that offer this interface, even if these are mixed within a transaction.
 More than one resource manager can be connected to a given UTM application at the same time.